hermy991/spinosaurus/README.md

 - testing for generate columns from entity in select using options
 - adding primary key column in each delete
 - throw a error when @UpdateColumn property is not a Number type
-- adding interpolation list
-  `( '"primaryKey" IN(:primaryKey)',  { primaryKey: [ 1, 2, 3, 4 ] })`
+- adding interpolation list `( '"primaryKey" IN(:primaryKey)',  { primaryKey: [ 1, 2, 3, 4 ] })`
 - implement in @InsertColumn, @UpdateColumn (value) and ({options}, value) params
 - does not update object without primary key in entity mode (updating a antity), create testing too
 - create a option in update entity option witch can update without a primary key
 - adding joinAndWrap, leftAndWrap, rigthAndWrap and exec testing, remember include in joinAndSelect, joinAndSelect, joinAndSelect as a option (wrap: boolean)
 - suport multiple connection
 - rename a column, using index in @Column({ columnIndex: 3 })
 - create a method getOneOrFail, it throw a exeption if it does not have one row
-- reverse interpolate transform this `user.name` to `"user"."name"` |
+- reverse interpolate transform this `user.name` to `"user"."name"` | `[user].[name]` |
-  `[user].[name]` | `` `user`.`name` ``, this transformation depends on database
+  `` `user`.`name` ``, this transformation depends on database type
-  type
 - create skip
 - create take
 - set maxExecutionTime as a option in select, insert, update, delete and transaction
 - numeric param in `groupBy`, `addGroupBy`, `orderBy`, `addOrderBy` and set select definition internally
 - change `from({ entity: Entity })` to `from(Entity)` on documentation
 - change param `orderBy` and `addOrderBy` strategic from ... to array
 - using path in Next and After in decorators and query builder
 - updating database with createConnection
 - check constraint ending with `*_not_null` should throw a error
 - make a test by diferences in column quantity and position on reference decorators
-- @OneToOne create a unique with the propertyKey it should by with mixted atribute
+- adding tinyint in spitype